darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 Diffusion can be removed in order to:

 - recover the original image from sensors with an anti-aliasing filter or mitigate the blur created by most demosaicing algorithms (use the _sharpen sensor demosaicing_ preset and move the module before the _input color profile_ module in the pipeline),
-- reverse static lens blurring/defocusing (use the _lens deblur_ presets),
+- reverse static lens blurring/defocusing (use one of the _lens deblur_ presets),
 - remove atmospheric haze (use the _dehaze_ preset),
 - add extra acutance for better legibility (use the _local contrast_ preset).